- Let's Get Started!

-Indeed, only about 30 percent of HKICPA members work in the practising sector.
-Among the rest, most of them are working in private business sector, while some work in government, not-for-profit organizations and academia.
+Indeed, HKICPA members do not necessarily work in the practising sector only.
+Many of them are working in private business sector, while some work in government, not-for-profit organizations and academia.

 Hong Kong CPAs, working in diversified, versatile and leading positions in various industries and sectors, play a very significant role in business and the capital markets.
 This is because they provide valuable professional services and support to the city which is an international financial market, as well as a trusted business and commercial hub.